happyjjl/Getting-and-Cleaning-Data-Coure-Project/CodeBook.md

 > www.smartlab.ws

-More informations about the original data set can be found [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
+More informations about the original data set can be found from [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).